RohtashTalan/ineuron-html-css-9/README.md

 ## About

 This project is created using HTML and CSS.
-I have used CSS Positioning and CSS flex-box to build this project, and this project is not fully responsive.
-In future I will try to make it responive.
+I have used CSS flex-box to make this project and this project is responsive.

 ## What did I learn by making this project?

--   learn CSS postioning in detail.
--   learn to use CSS variables.
+- learn more about flex-box while creating this project.
--   learn to use flex-box.
+- learn about media query.

 ## Time taken to finish this project?

-Although this project looks simple and easy but when I started working on it, it took me around 7 hour to finish it.
+This project took me around 6 hour to finish.

 ## Screenshots